Assisting Kauai's Aspiring Elementary & Secondary School Teachers

 Monique Kan-Souza, Director

-Monique Kan-Souza was born in Australia and raised on Oahu since she was 3 months old.
-She graduated with a BA in English from the University of Hawaii at Manoa and moved to Kauai in 1994.
-She worked as an Advertising Account Executive for the Garden Island Newspaper for 3 years before having children and becoming a stay-at-home Mom for 7 years.
+Monique Kan-Souza was born in Australia and raised on Oahu.
+She graduated with a BA in English from the University of Hawaii at Manoa has lived on Kauai for 30+ years.
+She worked as an Advertising Account Executive for the Garden Island Newspaper and then as a stay-at-home Mom for 7 years.
 She began volunteering at Wilcox Elementary School when her youngest daughter was in Kindergarten and did the school’s Wilikoki Newsletter for several years.
 It was there that she found her second calling through substitute teaching, which she did for over 10 years.
 She went back to school to earn a BEd in Elementary Education from the University of Hawaii at Manoa in 2014, through their distance learning program.
-After she graduated she got a position at Wilcox Elementary School teaching first grade.
-She is now a tenured teacher.
+She is now a tenured teacher at Wilcox Elementary School.
+She prides herself on teaching using GLAD (Guided Language Acquisition Design) strategies that promote academic language and literacy for all students, especially English-language learners, as well as incorporating culturally-relevancy in her lessons.
 Monique was appointed to the board in 2015 and is also a GOOTOK Award recipient herself.
-She brings to the board a college student’s voice and a dedication to the teaching profession.
-She is currently one of only two teachers on Kauai completing a year-long intensive follow-up course that promotes academic language and literacy for all students, especially English-language learners, called GLAD (Guided Language Acquisition Design).
-She resides on Kauai with her husband and has two daughters who are now in college.
+She brings to the board a love of our island of Kauai, a life-long love of learning, a college student’s voice, and a dedication to the teaching profession.

 Joseph Daisy, Director